ErikSvaleng/generator-ko/README.md

 Yeoman will start up and ask you some questions:
   1. What's the name of your app
   2. Do you want to include automated tests?
-(Karma and Jasmine)
+(Intern)
   3. What stylesheet language do you want to use?
 (Css or Less)

 After that, you'll have a small simple app, as a starting point for your project.

-**Scaffolding a new component**
+**Scaffolding new components**

 When you need a new component in your app you can scaffold one:
 `yo classical-ko:component <newComponentName>`
-This will add a component in src/components and register it in startup.js
+This will add a component in src/components and register it in components.config.js

+***Scaffolding a new page***

+Almost the same as component
+`yo classical-ko:page <newComponentName>`
+This will add a page in src/pages and register it in components.config.js

+Pages and components are essentially the same thing, but it's nice to have a logical separation in the folder tree.

+***Scaffolding a new binding***

+Bindigns are similar to components and pages
+`yo classical-ko:binding <newComponentName>`
+This will add a custom binding template in src/bindings and register it in require.config.js

 ## A small note on choosing LESS
 If you go down the less-route, you can use the `gulp watch` -task to transpile during development, or you can do it "manually" each time with `gulp devLess`.
 If you're using the Brackets.io text editor, I recommend [the LESS AutoCompile extension](https://github.com/jdiehl/brackets-less-autocompile).
 The style.less file has already been configured for this extension.

-## Testing in Brackets.io
+## Testing
-The Karma.conf has Brackets.io added as a reporter, and the karma-brackets package has already been added as a dependency.
-If you're in to BDD-style development you can simply install [the Karma runner for Brackets](https://github.com/artoale/karma-brackets) and have Karma run your tests directly in Brackets.
+New in version 1.0.0 is the transition from Karma/Jasmine to [the Intern](https://theintern.github.io/intern/).
+The intern is a complete framework for front-end application testing.
+Some gulp commands have been added for running the tests quickly:
+  1. `gulp intern` - This runs the unit tests in the console
+  2. `gulp intern-web` - This fires up the intern web-client (Beware of browser caching)
+  3. `gulp test` - A watch taks that runs the console client whenever source- or testcode changes.
+Protip: use `--silent` to suppress all gulp info in the console, like so: `gulp test --silent`

 ## License
 MIT